Skip to main content

 Overview

 Access to Qarbine is managed through Principals.
 Principals include permissions on what tools and what parts of the catalog they can access.
 As a convenience multiple Principals can belong to an “Access Group'' which defines these permissions.
 Below is the table listing the initial Qarbine Principals and their usage.
-Some Qarbine features may not be available based on the edition, release level, and other factors.

 Account Usage Permission Comment